FLY BARCELONA, TRANSFER TO JACA

 Our hotel in Jaca is a good 3-star, offering comfortable rooms and good food.
-By staying here - plum in the centre of the region, with roads radiating out in all directions from town - the amount of travelling each day is cut to a minimum.
-And with no changes of hotel to worry about, we shall have plenty of time to get to know the area well.
+By staying at Jaca - plum in the centre of the region, with roads radiating out in all directions from town - the amount of travelling required each day is cut to a minimum.
+And with no changes of hotel to worry about, we shall have plenty of time to get to know the area well during our stay.

 For those who enjoy an early morning stroll, the hotel is ideally situated.
-Nightingales serenade us as we step out in the early morning sun, with Bee-eaters, Spotless Starlings and Golden Orioles among likely companions.
-Even the nearby town park can hold surprises, with scampering Red Squirrels, Firecrests, Crested Tits and Short-toed Treecreepers all waiting to be enjoyed - and Scops Owl possible as an after dinner treat!
+Nightingales serenade us as we step out in the early morning sun, with colourful Bee-eaters and Golden Orioles, Black Redstart, Rock Sparrow, Serin and ‘oily’ Spotless Starlings among likely companions.
+The nearby town park is well worth a look, with scampering Red Squirrels, and resident Firecrests, Crested Tits and Short-toed Treecreepers all waiting to be enjoyed - and with Scops Owl possible as an after dinner treat!
 Night Jaca

 Days 2 - 7